cortexproject/cortex/docs/configuration/config-file-reference.md

   # -distributor.extend-writes=false.
   # CLI flag: -ingester.unregister-on-shutdown
   [unregister_on_shutdown: <boolean> | default = true]

+  # When enabled the readiness probe succeeds only after all instances are
+  # ACTIVE and healthy in the ring, otherwise only the instance itself is
+  # checked.
+This option should be disabled if in your cluster multiple
+  # instances can be rolled out simultaneously, otherwise rolling updates may be
+  # slowed down.
+  # CLI flag: -ingester.readiness-check-ring-health
+  [readiness_check_ring_health: <boolean> | default = true]

 # Number of times to try and transfer chunks before falling back to flushing.
 # Negative value or zero disables hand-over.
 This feature is supported only by